opitzconsulting/uitest.js/README.md

 * Instrumentations for a page:
     - add a script or function at the beginning/end of the page
     - intercept calls to any named function on the page, no matter if the function is global or not
-    - automatically add workaround for know browser bugs in iframes (e.g. history in IE<10 does not work correctly).
+    - automatically adds workarounds for know browser bugs in iframes (e.g. history in IE<10 does not work correctly).
 * Cache busting feature to always fetch the recent versions of scripts in pages.
 * Wait for the end of asynchronous work, e.g. xhr, setTimeout, setInterval, page loading, ...